Slow breathing to reduce stress, blood pressure, anxiety, pain, hot flashes, to help you sleep, and just to relax 🙂

 Many people now practice slow breathing to reduce stress, blood pressure, anxiety, and pain.

 Slow breathing is an extremely effective method of bringing down your stress levels, and also works well to alleviate anxiety, to relieve pain, and to help you sleep.
-It can even help reduce menopausal hot flashes and is helpful for sufferers of COPD.
+It can even help reduce menopausal hot flashes and is helpful for sufferers of COPD and chronic heart failure.

 What’s perhaps less well- known is that slow breathing can also lower high blood pressure.
 In fact, slow breathing is one of the fastest ways you can lower your blood pressure.
 And studies have shown that simply practising slow breathing exercises for as little as 15 minutes a day can significantly reduce blood pressure over the long term as well.